Syzygianinfern0/HuggingFace-Cheatsheet/README.md

 on any other GPU service providers as datasets and pre-trained model weights take up a consume a large amount of data and processing power.

-Some of the techniques experimented with here are:
+Some of the SOTA techniques experimented with here are:
 - Sequence Classification
 - Language Modelling
 - Named Entity Recognition